Does CBD interact with Zoloft and other antidepressants?

-- A 2018 study demonstrated CBD’s anti-anxiety, antiepileptic, and antipsychotic properties.
+- A 2018 study published in the Frontiers in Immunology Journal demonstrates CBD’s anti-anxiety, antiepileptic, and antipsychotic properties(1).
 The authors suggest that these properties may help reduce depression linked to stress.

 - Given that the studies on CBD use and depression are limited, the best course of action is still to consult with a doctor before starting a CBD regimen.

-Can CBD Be Taken With Zoloft?
+Can CBD be taken with Zoloft?

 Enzymes are the proteins that speed up chemical reactions in the body and help with vital body functions like digestion and respiration.
-They also help metabolize antidepressants.

-In an article on grapefruit juice and medications, grapefruit was shown to be dangerous when combined with some drugs used for high blood pressure, high cholesterol, and depression, as the fruit can impair how the body absorbs the drugs.
+In an article on grapefruit juice and medications, also published by Harvard Health Publishing, grapefruit was shown to be dangerous when combined with some drugs used for high blood pressure, high cholesterol, and depression, as the fruit can impair how the body absorbs the drugs(8).